 One of the biggest draws was the presence of gold and diamond in the African countries, which were unavailable in Europe.
 European industry wanted to gain consumers in Europe for raw materials like copper, cotton, cocoa, rubber, palm oil, and even tea.
 Moreover, Egypt and South Africa had access to the sea which could help the powers access the world.
 The plentiful raw materials could be easily exported to other countries.
 The race for Africa had thus begun, and each power wanted to be the strongest and attain the largest profits.
 What came next was rapid industrialization in the African continent and numerous technological advancements.
 Transportation facilities of the territories had improved.
 Gradually, European industry grew dependent on the sea routes, with Britain building the southern and eastern coasts of Africa for its routes linked to Asia, especially the British Raj which ruled India.

 Emergence of rivalry

 Despite the efforts, the resolutions were only partially upheld.
-Africa has lost an abundance of its natural resources under the European rule and the local economy was failing.
+Africa lost an abundance of its natural resources under European rule and the local economy was failing.
 Everyone observed the profits Europe had been attaining with the exploitation of African land and its citizens.
-Eventually the African countries started to demand independence in the years following the WW II, and by the end of 1960s, the majority of the African nations had gained freedom and built their own governance.
+Eventually, the African countries started to demand independence in the years following WW II, and by the end of the 1960s, the majority of the African nations had gained freedom and built their own governance.